 Producing a weather forecast for a TV or video audience requires a unique combination of skills.
-In addition to the scientific understanding of atmospheric processes and a knowledge of the strengths and weaknesses of NWP, forecasters need a set of presentation skills which include an appreciation of the level of audience understanding, an ability to select appropriate graphics and a great deal of self-awareness in terms of the use of voice, body language and self-projection.
-We feel that combining these skills with those of team-work, providing feedback to their peers and working to tight deadlines gives our students a useful set of transferable skills that they can take forward into whatever career they choose.
-Additionally, by giving our students a taste of the job of an operational forecaster they can make better informed decisions about whether this is the right career choice for them.
-Finally, by bringing on board staff from the Department of Film, Theatre & Television we can provide our students with professional guidance on presentation together with high quality feedback on their performance.
+In addition to the scientific understanding of atmospheric processes and knowledge of the strengths and weaknesses of NWP, forecasters need a set of presentation skills which include an appreciation of the level of audience understanding, an ability to select appropriate graphics and a great deal of self-awareness in terms of the use of voice, body language and self-projection.
+We feel that combining these skills with those of teamwork, providing feedback to their peers and working to tight deadlines gives our students a useful set of transferable skills that they can take forward into whatever career they choose.
+Additionally, by giving our students a taste of the job of an operational forecaster, we can help them make better informed decisions about whether this is the right career choice for them.
+Finally, by bringing on board staff from the Department of Film, Theatre & Television, we can provide our students with professional guidance on presentation together with high-quality feedback on their performance.

-8. Meteorology for the Geography Educator (Pilot E-Course)
+8. Meteorology for the geography educator (pilot e-course)

-Andrea Sealy, Rebecca Chewitt-Lucas, Kathy-Ann Caesar and David Farrell, Caribbean Institute for Meteorology and Hydrology (CIMH)
+Andrea Sealy, Rebecca Chewitt-Lucas, Kathy-Ann Caesar and David Farrell, Caribbean Institute for Meteorology and Hydrology (CIMH), Bridgetown, Barbados

-This brief highlights the support of the Caribbean Institute for Meteorology and Hydrology (CIMH) to secondary school educators in the region to effectively deliver a course on Weather and Climate concepts to Geography students.
-It describes the content and effectiveness of the online two-month course developed by the CIMH to assist regional secondary school Geography teachers who wished to have a greater understanding of the fundamentals of meteorology applicable to the CXC Secondary Education Certificate (CSEC)/ Caribbean Examinations Council (CXC) Advanced Proficiency Examination (CAPE) Geography syllabus.
-The effectiveness of the CIMH Module is assessed and its replicability in other WMO regions and other courses for stronger foundations for meteorologists discussed.
+This brief highlights the support of the Caribbean Institute for Meteorology and Hydrology (CIMH) to secondary-school educators in the region to effectively deliver a course on weather and climate to geography students.
+It describes the content and effectiveness of the two-month online course developed by CIMH to assist regional secondary school geography teachers who wished to have a greater understanding of the fundamentals of meteorology applicable to the Caribbean Examinations Council (CXC) Secondary Education Certificate (CSEC)/CXC Advanced Proficiency Examination (CAPE) Geography syllabus.
+The effectiveness of the CIMH module is assessed and its replicability in other WMO regions and other courses for stronger foundations for meteorologists is discussed.